 As the election approaches, some churches may incorporate elements of politics, patriotism, or a discussion of voting.
 But is this appropriate to do in church?
+Should there be politics in the church?
 How should Christians and pastors think about this?

 Politics in the Church